Abstract Base Classes

 InvalidArgument – The

-list is not of the appropriate size, you specified bothfile
+fileslist is not of the appropriate size, you specified bothfileandfiles, or thereferenceobject is not aMessageorMessageReference.

 - Returns: